Updated July 13, 2023

 - It can create conflicts and a state of confusion and make employees lose focus on their work due to constant and abrupt changes.

-- The updating and maintenance of the rolling budget could be very hard and expensive also.
+- Updating and maintaining the rolling budget could also be very hard and expensive.
 It requires absolutely skilled manpower to assess actual performance with the budgeted performance.
 Moreover, it requires additional manpower to update such budgets on a regular basis.

 This is a guide to Rolling Budget.
-Here we also discuss the introduction and example of rolling budget along with advantages and disadvantages.
+Here we also discuss the introduction, example of a rolling budget, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –